 Save each scan separately.
 You may wish to get rid of any unwanted background color before proceeding.

 Open your first scan in Photoshop, and increase the canvas size to accommodate the entire object (plus a little maneuvering room).

-Setting the Layer opacity to less than 100 percent will allow you to see both layers at
+Tip: Setting the Layer opacity to less than 100 percent will allow you to see both layers at the same time.